AntoniBandera/R/README.md

 | *+5V*      |*+3.3V, +6V*|*+5V*  |*+3.3V, +5V*             |*+5V*    |*+3.3V*  |*+6V*  |

 ## Controle by WiFi

-    In the first approach, I control the robot using a wifi network through the ESP8266 module and execute a given command (go ahead, turn, stand by 1 second) At first I tried to communicate between ESP8266 and TM4C123GXL via UART protocol, but the transmission did not go as I wanted, there were significant Due to the fact that I had to send a few commands (exactly 8), I decided to use direct transmission.
+    In the first approach, I control the robot using a wifi network through the ESP8266 module and execute a given command (go ahead, turn, stand by 1 second) At first I tried to communicate between ESP8266 and TM4C123GXL via UART protocol, but the transmission did not go as I wanted, there were significant due to the fact that I had to send a few commands (exactly 8), I decided to use direct transmission.
 To encode 8 commands I needed 3 bits, which corresponds to the use of 3 cables.
 Below is the truth table needed for coding and decoding commands.

 |            | Bit 2 | Bit 1 | Bit 0 |
 |:----------:|:-----:|:-----:|:-----:|
 | No change  | 1     | 1     | 1     |